Office of the Superintendent

 The Office of District Support includes the Audit Unit, Grants Management Unit, Compliance, and Pupil Centered Funding.
-These units manage the distributive school account (DSA), grants administration, enrollment reporting, financial transparency, strategic funding, and related analytical support.
+These units manage the State Education Fund, grants administration, enrollment reporting, financial transparency, strategic funding, and related analytical support.

 EDUCATOR EFFECTIVENESS AND FAMILY ENGAGEMENT DIVISION